NIVANorge/1k_lakes_magic_model_dep/README.md

-# 1k_lakes_magic_model_dep
+# Deposition data for 1000 Lakes MAGIC runs

-Processing deposition data for the 1000 lakes for use with the MAGIC model
+Processing atmospheric deposition data for the "1000 Lakes" for use with the MAGIC model.